 How to maintain hiking shoes

-There is no better way to ruin a good pair of shoes or greatly reduce their life by not maintaining your gear.
+There is no better way to ruin a good pair of shoes or reduce their life by not maintaining your gear.
 The process is simple.

 - Keep dry – The most important part of keeping your shoes in top shape is to keep them dry.
 If they get wet, always air them out.
 Never store in enclosed space if wet/moist